 - Strikes (that are not caused by the airline’s crew).

-Moreover, if the airline might have been able to do something to prevent issues regarding the flight and failed to handle the situation, you might be entitled to compensation.
+In addition, if the airline could hypothetically have done something to avoid problems with the flight and failed to handle the situation, you can claim compensation.

 Which Flights are Covered by EU 261/2004?

-European Union Regulation 261 applies to all flights departing from EU airports.
+EU 261 applies to all flights departing from European Union airports.
 It also applies to flights arriving in the EU if the airline originates in the EU.
 This includes airlines from EU countries as well as Iceland, Norway, and Switzerland.

-However, Syrian Air is not a European airline.
-Therefore, they are not obliged to pay compensation if their flights operate outside of the European Union.
-This is true even for their flights to the European Union if they start outside the EU.
+However, Syrian Air isn’t a European airline.
+Consequently, they don’t have to pay compensation if their flights operate outside of the European Union.
+This applies even to their flights to the European Union if they start outside the EU.

 How to Claim Syrian Air Compensation

 Flight cancellation or delay is an unpleasant situation that can not only upset you but also ruin all your travel plans.
-Those who are unlucky enough to face a flight delay or cancellation should understand the steps to claim compensation.
+Those who are unlucky enough to face a flight cancellation or delay should be aware of the process to claim compensation.
 To apply for compensation, follow these steps:

 - Let our experts help you.
-Once you submit the form, our team will take over.
-We are well-versed in the EU laws well and will make every effort to secure your compensation.
-You only pay us if we win your case.
+Once you submit the form, our team will handle the rest.
+We understand the EU laws comprehensively and will strive to get you your compensation.
+You are only charged if we win your case.

 Recent Flight Delays and Cancellations